ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 Take into account the following considerations when you plan each tier's subnet size:

-* The database tier (the back end) is the least likely one to need dynamic scaling, so these subnets can be the smallest.
+* The database tier (the back end) is the least likely to need dynamic scaling, so these subnets are the smallest.
 That is, these subnets can contain the least number of available addresses.
     * _This example uses a `/27` CIDR block, which allows for 27 addresses in this tier._
 * The middle tier is the most likely to need dynamic scaling, so these subnets are the largest.
 That is, they must contain the greatest number of available addresses.
     * _This example uses a `/25` CIDR block, which allows for 123 addresses in this tier._